Samantha Brown: Commercials

 appeared in the HP Pavilion "Computer is Personal Again" commercials.
 Additionally, she is the spokesperson for ECCO shoes. and was also a spokesperson in a 2009 commercial for Cedar Point amusement park.
-She is involved in the comedy sketch group "Mouth", based in New York, where she has lived for over 12 years.
+She is involved in the comedy sketch group Mouth, based in New York, where she has lived for over 12 years.

 Travel Channel

 In 1999 and 2000, the Travel Channel was looking for a travel host, and Brown was chosen after a series of auditions.
-In her role of host, she introduces viewers to vacation destinations and hotels in the United States and around the world, as well as showcasing restaurants and activities at those destinations.
-As a travel host, Brown travels 230 days out of the year and takes eight days to film an hour-long episode.
+In her role, she introduces viewers to vacation destinations and hotels in the United States and around the world, as well as showcasing restaurants and activities at those destinations.
+As a travel host, Brown traveled 230 days out of the year and took eight days to film an hour-long episode.

-Since joining the network, Brown has hosted several series including Girl Meets Hawaii, Great Vacation Homes, Great Hotels, Passport to Europe, Passport to Great Weekends, and Passport to Latin America.
+Since joining the network, Brown hosted several series including Girl Meets Hawaii, Great Vacation Homes, Great Hotels, Passport to Europe, Passport to Great Weekends, and Passport to Latin America.

 In addition to her regular shows, Brown hosted several Travel Channel specials, such as the 2006 all-access special Great Cruises: Freedom of the Seas with Samantha Brown aboard the Freedom of the Seas cruise ship, the largest passenger ship in the world at the time of its launch.
 Prior to that, she hosted a 12-night Mediterranean Venice cruise aboard the Brilliance of the Seas cruise ship.
 The accompanying show was titled Samantha Brown's First Cruise.
 In 2007, she hosted a special titled Passport to Green Getaways, a travelogue to three eco-friendly destinations in North America.

 In 2007, Brown had two shows in production.
-In April 2007, Discovery Networks announced that she would host a new series titled Passport to Great Weekends ...
-With Samantha Brown featuring Brown exploring 48-hour vacation locations in the US and abroad.
+In April 2007, Discovery Networks announced that she would host a series titled Passport to Great Weekends ...
+With Samantha Brown exploring 48-hour vacation locations in the US and abroad.
 In September 2007, she was in Beijing, filming Passport to China, which aired in July 2008, just ahead of the Beijing Olympics.

-In 2008, Brown debuted Passport to Great Weekends, which showcased her in a more informal light as well as following her on more unique, off-the-beaten-path vacations.
-Episodes would follow the format of her arrival at a destination on a Friday afternoon and conclude with her leaving on Sunday evening.
+In 2008, Brown debuted Passport to Great Weekends, which showcased her more informally, as well as following her on more unique, off-the-beaten-path vacations.
+Episodes had her arrive at a destination on a Friday afternoon and concluded with her leaving on Sunday evening.
 The second season's title was changed to Samantha Brown's Great Weekends and featured a new introduction, but mostly the same format.